-It was while in Shanghai, just a few days into my 6 months “rite of passage” from China via SE Asia to New Zealand, I decided to make a “rod for my own back” and take of photo of me and the name of every place I was in at the time.
-Fairly simple to do you would think, but road signs weren’t always easy to find, names of the city/town/village were sometimes perched too high up, or in a few smaller places seemingly didn’t exist.
+It was at the start of my 6 months “rite of passage” from China via SE Asia to New Zealand that I had an idea.
+I decided to make a “rod for my own back” and take place name photos in every city/town/village I stumbled across.
+Fairly simple to do you would think, but road signs weren’t always easy to find.Names of the location were sometimes perched too high up, or in a few smaller places seemingly didn’t exist.
 This all lead to occasional and unnecessary exploring, much to the frustration of my patient travelling companions.

-During my half a year adventure I had photos taken with anything from restaurant signs to tarpaulin banners, fountain artworks to t-shirts, maps, baggage carousels, bus stops, tuk-tuks, trams and railway station platform signs.
+During my half a year adventure I had place name photos taken with anything from restaurant signs to tarpaulin banners.
+From fountain artworks to t-shirts, maps, baggage carousels, bus stops, tuk-tuks, trams and railway station platform signs.

 I went to at least 49 places as I traversed the 7 countries inbetween China and New Zealand which conveniently fitted neatly into a 7×7 square grid.
 So this is what I ultimately came up with after all these images lay dormant on my laptop for the last 6 years.